-Instant view: Trump tests COVID-19 positive; world stocks fall
+Instant View: Trump tests COVID-19 positive; world stocks fall

 LONDON/SINGAPORE/TOKYO (Reuters) - U.S. stock futures and European stocks fell on Friday after President Donald Trump said he and his wife had tested positive for the coronavirus.

-Futures on the S&P 500 EScv1 fell as much as 2% immediately after the news, while barometers of risk appetite, such as the Australian dollar AUD=D3 and Treasury yields US10YT=RR, dipped.
+Futures on the S&P 500 fell as much as 2% immediately after the news, while barometers of risk appetite, such as the Australian dollar and Treasury yields, dipped.

 European stocks also fell sharply. [.EU]